EPA Particulate Matter Data -- Analyses using Local Control Strategy: LC ``Reveal'' Stage: randomForests, Partial Dependence Plots and a Single RP Tree

 \section{LC ``Reveal'' Stage: randomForests, Partial Dependence Plots and a Single RP Tree}

-We can now stop our ``Explore'' phase analyses and enter a (final) ``Reveal'' phase.
-Specifically, we now look across, rather than only within, the $K = 50$ clusters of relatively well-matched US Counties that provide the most (potentially causal) \textit{Added Information} about relationships between the AACRmort and Bvoc ``measures'' of mortality and air pollution, respectively.
-This new information is embedded within the LRC50 variable that takes on only one of $50$ distinct numerical values between $-0.699$ and $+0.600$ for each US County.
+We can now stop ``Exploring'' and enter the (final) ``Reveal'' phase of \textit{NU Learning}.
+Specifically, we now look across, rather than only within, our $K = 50$ clusters of relatively well-matched US Counties that provide the most (potentially causal) \textit{Added Information} about relationships between the AACRmort and Bvoc ``measures'' of mortality and air pollution, respectively.
+This new information is embedded within the \textit{LRC50} variable that takes on only one of $50$ distinct numerical values between $-0.699$ and $+0.600$ for each US County and is displayed in Figure~\ref{Fig08}.